brianhouse/braid/docs/content.md

 This framework is called Braid, and the fundamental objects are called _threads_&mdash;a thread corresponds to a hardware or software monosynth, and refers to the temporal operations of Braid through which threads can come in and out of sync.
 This is not a thread in the programming sense (in that respect Braid is single-threaded).

+## <a name="installation"></a>Installation

+text editor

+homebrew

+install into system or into what?

+shortcut

+test function

+run app

 ## <a name="tutorial"></a>Tutorial